medic/medic-builds-repo/README.md

 Design doc for builds repository.

-DDOCS are [pushed up by travis](https://github.com/medic/medic-webapp/blob/master/scripts/ci/push_to_staging.sh) with a specific name.
+DDocs are [pushed up by travis](https://github.com/medic/medic-webapp/blob/master/scripts/ci/push_to_staging.sh) with a specific name.
 These are then [pulled back down by api](https://github.com/medic/medic-api/blob/master/controllers/upgrade.js) and deployed by [horticulturalist](https://github.com/medic/horticulturalist).

 ## Design Doc requirements